Effective Team Building: Your 6 Step Guide to Planning a Team Retreat

-Everything from transportation, accommodations, meals, to team activities must be taken into account.
+You have to take everything from transportation, accommodations, meals, and team activities into account.

 One example budget to follow is Buffer.
-They set their annual retreat cost at $5,000 per person for a larger retreat, while mini retreats are set at $1,400 per person.
+They set their annual retreat cost at $5,000 per person for a larger retreat, while their mini-retreat budget is $1,400 per person.

-To make the most out of your team retreat with the budget you have available, check out this retreat budget tool.
+To make the most out of your team retreat with your available budget, check out this retreat budget tool.

 4. Pick a team retreat location.

 Deciding on the right team retreat location is not a decision that should be taken lightly.
-In fact, it's one of the most important decisions you'll make during your team retreat planning process as it has a direct impact on the cost and satisfaction of the team retreat.
+In fact, it's one of the most important decisions you'll make during your team retreat planning process, as it directly impacts the team retreat costs and satisfaction.

-For the best advice on where to take your team on your next offsite retreat checkout my article Best Corporate Retreats in Southern Ontario.
-There you will find five amazing, yet affordable offsite retreat locations that your entire team will enjoy.
+For the best advice on where to take your team on your next offsite retreat, checkout 21 Best Corporate Retreat Venues Near Toronto and Ottawa.
+This guide will help you discover amazing yet affordable (and many unique) offsite retreat locations that your entire team will enjoy.